JosephSilber/bouncer/readme.md

 php artisan db:seed --class=BouncerSeeder
 ```

-### Can I use a different set of roles & abilities for the public & dashboard sections of my site, respectively??
+### Can I use a different set of roles & abilities for the public & dashboard sections of my site, respectively?

 Bouncer's [`scope`](#the-scope-middleware) can be used to section off different parts of the site, creating a silo for each one of them with its own set of roles & abilities: